 The seasonings here are classic Mediterranean flavors, tomatoes, red wine, rosemary, thyme garlic….and the sauce that is created by the slow braise begs to be ladled over the tender meat atop a pile of mashed potatoes, or noodles, or maybe a rice pilaf of sorts.
 So be sure and make those, or some sort of starch to soak up the sauce.

-It may seem unusual that the zucchini is cooked for so long with the meat in the braising liquid, but it’s more than fine.
-It definitely gets quite soft, but it fills out the sauce nicely.
+It may seem unusual that the zucchini is braised for so long with the meat in the cooking liquid, but it’s more than fine.
+It definitely gets quite soft, but it fills out the sauce nicely, kind of thickening it.
 And along with the mushrooms it removes the need for making a separate vegetable, which is always a nice thing.
 Whatever the weather.
 This whole thing is made in one skillet, which adds to the appeal.

 I have also made the same meal with sweet potatoes in place of the zucchini and mushrooms in the actual winter weather, and it’s another delicious version.
 My whole family went crazy for these chops in both versions.
 I know I’ll keep going with this recipe, swapping in vegetables as they occur to me, and as they show up in the market.

 This is a stovetop slow braised recipe, but you could also transfer it to a 300°F oven for the two hour cooking period, if you prefer to finishing braising it in the oven, and free up your range.
 Also, I haven’t tried this with a slow cooker, but I’m betting it would be fabulous.
 If you had to, you could maybe even skip the searing step for ease of execution (but don’t if you can help it).